 How important are points?

-Null: If the podium is not your concern, and you are planning on racing for personal reasons, such as for fun, fitness, or personal challenge, you don’t need to worry about any points.
+Null: This is most of us.
+If the podium is not your concern, and you are planning on racing for personal reasons, such as for fun, fitness, or personal challenge, you can stop reading here.
+You don’t need to worry about any points.

 Low: If you are planning on racing fewer than 5 races this season, you probably don’t need to worry about series points, unless you start getting on the podium.

 Medium: If you plan on participating in many events, want to get on the podium and win prizes, or want to advance to a tougher category, you may want to think about points.
 The lower your placement at the finish line is, the higher your score will go.
 With a higher score, you get a better call-up (starting position) for the next race.